fgnass/form2json/README.md

 	}

 In fact you may use *any non-numerical* value as index.
 All items having the *same* index will be grouped into one object.

-# Connect Middleware

-You can use form2json together with the bodyDecoder middleware:

-    require('connect')middleware.bodyDecoder.decode['application/x-www-form-urlencoded'] = require('form2json').decode;